freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 1. Update your `.env` file to use your language for `CLIENT_LOCALE` and `CURRICULUM_LOCALE`.

-2. Run `pnpm run develop`.
-This will automatically generate `trending.json` file for your language under `/client/i18n/locales/` directory.
+2. Run `pnpm run create:config`.
+This will automatically generate the `trending.json` file for your language under the `/client/i18n/locales/` directory.

-3. Stop the running command with `Ctrl+C` in the terminal.

 4. Start the server by running `pnpm run develop:server` in one terminal window.